 The History Museum is open Tuesday to Sunday, from 8 AM to 11:30 AM, then 1 PM to 5 PM.

-The History Museum of Ho Chi Minh City is in District 1, next to the Saigon Zoo.
+The History Museum of Ho Chi Minh City is in District 1, next to the Saigon Zoo (is it Saigon or HCMC?).
 There are a couple of coffee shops right when you enter the gates and another one further inside the museum.

 I filmed this video from inside the museum’s courtyard.

-Like the Southern Women’s Museum, this museum is much more quiet than the War Remnants Museum.
+Like the Southern Women’s Museum, this museum is much quieter than the War Remnants Museum.
 It is also convenient to access in District 1 and great if you’re looking for a more laid-back experience.

 There is a lot to wander through, split over a couple of floors.
 I counted about 18 different rooms and exhibits.
 The museum is in a building that surrounds a courtyard.
 The grounds and architecture of the buildings are pretty interesting themselves.